Mental Health: The Importance Of Psychiatry

 The National Institute of Mental Health reported that in 2019, 51.5 million adults had been diagnosed with a mental illness and 23 million of those adults received mental health services in the past year.
 But how do you know what services are available and what is right for you?

 Making the decision to get mental health treatment is a huge step in your journey toward healing.
-This step can also be a bit confusing due to the variety of treatments available and the various mental health professionals who provide those treatments.
+This step can also be a bit confusing due to the variety of treatments available including the inpatient depression treatment and the various mental health professionals who provide those treatments.
 Typical mental health services include psychiatric medication and psychotherapy, which is also known as talk therapy, cognitive-behavioral therapy, or simply, therapy.

 One of the sources of the confusion comes from the fact that you will often see two different professionals for each of these services, one being a psychiatrist who is licensed to prescribe medication and the other being a social worker, counselor, or psychologist who provides ongoing therapy services.
 So, let’s clear up some of that confusion and get you on your way to healing!

 What is Psychiatry?

 According to the American Psychiatric Association, psychiatry is a branch of the medical field focused on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders2.
 Psychiatrists are medical doctors much like your primary care physician, but what makes a psychiatrist different is that they specialize in mental health.
 Typically, a psychiatrist can work in a variety of settings such as inpatient mental health hospitals, outpatient treatment centers, private practice, medical hospitals, and rehabilitation centers.